 The maximum payment that will be granted to any one farmer under the Basic Payment Scheme, excluding the Greening Payment, in any one scheme year is capped at €150,000.
 No payment will be made under the Basic Payment Scheme where the amount is less than €100.

-An advance payment of up to 70% may be made in October.
-Payments under the Basic Payment Scheme are usually completed in December.
+An advance payment may be made in October.
+Balancing payments under the Basic Payment Scheme commence in December.

 If you do not meet all of the conditions of the scheme you may receive a reduced payment or no payment.